HaninFalatah/Project-Proposal/README.md

 #### Tools:
 * How do you intend to meet the tools requirement of the project?
     * importing all the needed libiers
-* Are you planning in advance to need or use additional tools beyond those required?
-No

 #### MVP Goal:
 * What would a (MVP) look like for this project?